 “The king of Aranjuez … The hottest guitarist in the world”Hugh Canning

-For the 2016/17 season, Miloš focused his attention on curating a musical journey through the guitar repertoire that has been most important and meaningful to him so far.
-Titled “Bach to Beatles”, this programme will see him performing on tour throughout the United Kingdom, United States, Europe and Asia.
-A highlight of the “Bach to Beatles” tour is a return to the main stage of the Royal Albert Hall in London where, previously, Miloš’ solo recital debut was met with widespread praise, The Guardian commenting: “More extraordinary by far, however, was the way a single guitarist, playing an intimate and understated set, and equipped with a single microphone and some clever lighting, could shrink the Hall’s cavernous space into something so close.”
+Milos has worked with many of the world’s leading orchestras / conductors and in some of the greatest concert venues.
+He is the first ever guitarist to have performed in solo recital at the Royal Albert Hall in London , The Guardian commenting: “More extraordinary by far, however, was the way a single guitarist, playing an intimate and understated set, and equipped with a single microphone and some clever lighting, could shrink the Hall’s cavernous space into something so close.”
 The Independent concluded: “Defying its many critics to offer a dramatic and rounded evening of classical music, the guitar itself was the breakout star here – a sleight of hand that makes Karadaglić not only a magician, but a serious and accomplished musician”.

 Now firmly established in the classical firmament, Miloš remains committed to commissioning new repertoire, especially when it comes to the repertoire for guitar and orchestra.
-Hence, this season will mark the world premiere of Canadian composer Howard Shore’s first ever guitar concerto.
+Next season will mark the world premiere of Canadian composer Howard Shore’s first ever guitar concerto.
 It was commissioned for him by the National Arts Centre Orchestra Ottawa and Alexander Shelley.
-After the world premiere in February 2017, the Shore concerto will be performed on tours with the New Zealand Symphony, Queensland Symphony, Guangzhou Symphony, and at the Music in the Summer Air Festival, Shanghai.
-Further new commissions for Miloš by composers Joby Talbot and David Bruce will be premiered in the following seasons.
-Miloš has performed with most of the world’s leading ensembles and orchestras.
-This year he will make a debut with, among others, the Orchestre de la Suisse Romande and the Orchestre National de Lyon.
-He will also appear on tour in the Netherlands, Germany, and Italy with the Amsterdam Sinfonietta.
+Further new commissions for Miloš include a concerto by composer Joby Talbot which will be premiered in 2018.

 Born in Montenegro in 1983, Miloš first started playing the guitar at the age of 8.
 At 16, he successfully applied for a scholarship to study at the Royal Academy of Music and moved to London where he continues to live while keeping close ties with his family and homeland.
 He was appointed a Fellow of the Royal Academy of Music in 2015.
 He performs on a 2007 Greg Smallman guitar.